Modus ponens

 The history of modus ponens goes back to antiquity.
 The first to explicitly describe the argument form modus ponens was Theophrastus.
 It, along with modus tollens, is one of the standard patterns of inference that can be applied to derive chains of conclusions that lead to the desired goal.

 Explanation

-The form of a modus ponens argument resembles a syllogism, with two premises and a conclusion:
+The form of a modus ponens argument is a mixed hypothetical syllogism, with two premises and a conclusion: